bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/5th-tdd-iteration/readme.md

         nexus-args=${jetty.etc}/jetty.xml,${jetty.etc}/jetty-https.xml,${jetty.etc}/jetty-requestlog.xml
         ```

-    1. Also, in the property above, we add the **jetty-https.yml** file to let Nexus know we
+    1. Also, in the property above, we added the **jetty-https.yml** file to let Nexus know we
        plan on using https, and the configuration in this file.

     1. We inform Nexus we plan on using port **8443** with the following line.